king0120/Github-Bootstrap/README.md

 # Lesson 18 - Students choice

-## What did I miss?
+## One Week Until Final Presentations!
 One week until final presentation demos and the end of the course!
-What will next Monday be like?
+I'm excited to see the realization of these projects.
+Lets go into details on what to expect next Monday.

+Everyone will spend ~5 minutes presenting.
+This doesn't have to be a huge production.

+Talk about:
+  * Your site's purpose
+  * Your challenges, victories
+  * What you learned that we didn't cover in FEWD

 ## Lesson Objectives
 By the end of this class you will be able to: